 He painted landscapes with a focus on churches and historic monuments and art design.

 How did John Piper sign his works?

 He worked in oil watercolour, pen and ink, stained-glass, ceramics, photography and fabrics.

 He made a large number of etchings, screen prints and lithographs.

-Some of the John Piper prints and originals we see have come directly from the artist’s studio and then some by decent.
+Some of the his prints and originals we see have come directly from the artist’s studio and then some by decent.
 Others has come from galleries and auction houses including Marlborough Fine Art, Leicester Galleries, Waddington Galleries, The Solomon Gallery, Goldmark Gallery in Uppingham, Christie’s, Sotheby’s and Bonhams.